Omnipotence

-Omnipotence is the quality of having unlimited power.
+Omnipotence is the property of possessing maximal power.
 Monotheistic religions generally attribute omnipotence only to the deity of their faith.
-In the monotheistic religious philosophy of Abrahamic religions, omnipotence is often listed as one of a deity's characteristics, along with omniscience, omnipresence, and omnibenevolence.
-The presence of all these properties in a single entity has given rise to considerable theological debate, prominently including the problem of evil, the question of why such a deity would permit the existence of evil.
-It is accepted in philosophy and science that omnipotence can never be effectively understood.
+In the monotheistic religious philosophy of Abrahamic religions, omnipotence is often listed as one of God's characteristics, along with omniscience, omnipresence, and omnibenevolence.

 Etymology

 The word omnipotence derives from the Latin prefix omni-, meaning "all", and the word potens, meaning "potent" or "powerful".
 Thus the term means "all-powerful".

 Meanings

 Scholasticism

 The term omnipotent has been used to connote a number of different positions.
 These positions include, but are not limited to, the following: